daumler/davis.daumler.com_TEST_WEBSITE/content/authors/daumler/_index.md

 In my dissertation, I investigate large and meaningful questions about how temporal dynamics accumulate into generational inequalities.

 This project consists of two lines of research.
 First, I study the life-course dynamics of childhood poverty.
-Second, I study the historical dynamics of wealth accumulation.
+Second, I study the shifting historical dynamics of family wealth accumulation.

-Taken together, my work generates explanations for how the temporality of life experiences contributes to new and existing forms of social stratification.
+Taken together, my work generates sociological explanations for how the temporality of life experiences contributes to new and existing forms of social stratification.

 {{< cta cta_text="DOWNLOAD CV" cta_link="/Daumler_CV/" cta_new_tab="true" >}}